 In an earlier discussion about prednisone for gout, we had a lot of contributions, but no conclusions.
 I summarize the main points of the discussion below, but first let me introduce prednisone as one of many gout remedies for pain relief.

-It is not gout specific, it is one of the steroid drugs that reduces inflammation, thus relieving pain.
-It belongs in my Gout Pain Relief, which I am currently reviewing.
-The steroid family of drugs cause much debate, with some people opting for them immediately, as their first choice pain relief, whilst others view them as a last resort.
-I would like to update my comprehensive guide to gout pain relief, but I'm still not sure how to include prednisone and similar steroids.
+It is not gout specific, it is one of the steroid drugs that reduce inflammation, thus relieving pain.
+It belongs in my Gout Pain Relief pages, which I am currently reviewing.
+The steroid family of drugs causes much debate, with some people opting for them immediately, as their first choice pain relief, whilst others view them as a last resort.
+I would like to update my comprehensive guide to gout pain relief, but I’m still not sure how to include prednisone and similar steroids.
 I may need to include it as an open option, to discuss with your medical team.
 However, I prefer to make clear recommendations based on medical evidence.
 If you have any evidence about prednisone for gout, I would appreciate you sharing it below.

 Prednisone For Gout: Current Discussion Summary